6 Common Rugby Injuries

 Rugby is possibly the most injury-prone team sport due to the fact that it is a full-contact sport and unlike American Football, Rugby players don’t wear protective gear like helmets and padding.

 This means the likelihood of picking up an injury during training or a game is very high so athletes and their medical teams have to take the right measures to avoid injuries and manage injuries properly.
-Some rules and regulations help to safeguard players’ well-being such as the high tackle rule; In a study about Rugby Injuries, [1] it was found that foul play only accounted for 6% of Injuries.
+Some rules and regulations help to safeguard players’ well-being such as the high tackle rule.
+In a study about Rugby injuries, [1] it was found that foul play only accounted for 6% of injuries.

 Common Rugby Injuries